mhahn2003/bc21/README.md

 - ~~Fix bug where IC.MUCKRAKER is being used for ID and location, and also it sometimes overrides the signal for the muckraker to escape properly~~
 - ~~When wandering has a tendency to move in groups, split them up somehow?~~
 - ~~Improve muckraker spacing from each other, sometimes they just go wayy backwards~~
-- Muckrakers still crowd around a politician, probably bc they come back after getting out of range 10
+- ~~Muckrakers still crowd around a politician, probably bc they come back after getting out of range 10~~
+- ~~Not spawning polis to take over neutral ECs fast enough~~
+- ~~If muckraker buff is large enough, buff EC it just spawned from~~